Developer Tool

 If you work with APIs, configuration files, or any modern web application, you’ve definitely encountered JSON.
 JavaScript Object Notation has become the lingua franca of data exchange on the web, and for good reason—it’s human-readable, lightweight, and universally supported across programming languages.
 But here’s the catch: raw JSON from APIs or logs is often minified into a single unreadable line, or worse, contains subtle syntax errors that break your application.

 That’s where a proper JSON formatter becomes essential.
 Whether you’re debugging an API response at 2 AM, trying to understand a complex configuration file, or cleaning up data before sharing it with your team, having the right tool makes all the difference.
-This JSON Formatter & Validator goes beyond simple formatting—it’s a complete workstation for exploring, querying, transforming, and fixing JSON data.
+This JSON Formatter & Validator formats, validates, and explores JSON in the browser.
+Sibling tools handle schemas, types, and two-way diffs.

 Understanding JSON Syntax: Common Mistakes and How to Avoid Them